 - Issues can arise if students' self-assessments are not consistent with peer or staff assessments.

 Students often readily accept the use of self-assessment as part of a formative learning process.
 It satisfies their need for formal self-reflection on their progress, and gives them agency when they are planning their learning.
-It may also give them valuable experience for self-assessment that contributes to their grade later in the course.
+It may also give them valuable experience in self-assessment that they can apply throughout the course.

 Design self-assessment carefully, and ensure that you integrate its use into the assessment plan.
-This way you optimise the benefits to learning, appropriately engage students in the process by giving them clear directions and explanations, and ensure that contingency plans are in place for if issues arise.
+This way you optimise the benefits to learning, appropriately engage students in the process by giving them clear directions and explanations and ensure that contingency plans are in place if issues arise.

-Here are some factors to consider when designing for student self-assessment:
+Here are some factors to consider when including student self-assessment in your learning design:

 - How experienced are students in self-assessing?